Your child has an IEP. You deserve to understand it.

 Parent of a 3rd grader with dyslexia

-I used to nod along in meetings and then Google everything afterwards.
-Now I go in prepared, knowing exactly what each goal means and whether the services match.
+I used to Google everything after the meeting.
+Now I go in knowing exactly what each goal means and whether the services actually match what's written.

 James T.